malheiros7j/malheiros7j/README.md

 - 👯 I’m looking to collaborate on Data Science Projects and developers.

-- 👨‍💻 All of my projects are available at [https://malheiros7j.github.io/portfolio_projetos/](https://malheiros7j.github.io/portfolio_projetos/)
+- 👨‍💻 All of my projects are available at [https://malheiros7j.github.io/portfolio_projetos/](https://malheiros7j.github.io/portfolio_projetos/) (To be updated)

 - 📫 How to reach me: malheiros7j@gmail.com